Abie2023/CloudApp-Development/README.md

 3. Create a page that let's the end user add a review for a selected dealer

 **Containerize your application**
-1. Add deployment artifacts to your application
+1. Add deployment artifacts to the application
-2. Deploy your application
+2. Deploy the application